 The project

-Sophie and Thomas were living in a 42 sqm 2-bedroom flat in the 15th arrondissement.
-With the arrival of their first child, the space was becoming insufficient.
-They had targeted Boulogne-Billancourt for its proximity to Thomas’s office (La Defense) and the presence of numerous nursery schools.
-Their budget, including the proceeds from selling their current apartment and additional borrowing, stood at 580,000 euros.
+Sophie and Thomas were living in a 42 sqm 2-room flat in the 15th arrondissement.
+With their first child, the space had become too small.
+They had settled on Boulogne-Billancourt for its closeness to Thomas’s office at La Défense and its many nursery schools.
+Their budget, combining the proceeds of their current flat and a further loan, came to 580,000 euros.

-The couple had started searching on their own for two months, but response times to listings and the impossibility of visiting during the week, as both worked full-time, held them back.
-Several properties had slipped through their fingers before they could even view them.
+The couple had spent two months searching alone, but slow replies to listings and the impossibility of viewing midweek, as both worked full-time, held them back.
+Several properties slipped away before they could even view them.

 The search strategy

-Our property hunter concentrated the search on three neighborhoods of Boulogne-Billancourt: Silly-Gallieni for its liveliness and shops, Point-du-Jour for its more accessible prices, and the Marcel-Sembat area for its metro access.
-The brief specified a 3-bedroom flat of at least 55 sqm, with outdoor space (balcony or terrace), in a building with an elevator.
+Our property hunter focused on three neighbourhoods of Boulogne-Billancourt: Silly-Gallieni for its life and shops, Point-du-Jour for its lower prices, and the Marcel-Sembat area for its metro access.
+The brief called for a 3-room flat of at least 55 sqm, with outdoor space, a balcony or terrace, in a building with a lift.

 The property found

-After 9 viewings spread over five weeks, the chosen property was located on rue de Silly: a 3-bedroom flat of 62 sqm on the 4th floor with elevator, in a well-maintained 1970s residence.
-The apartment comprised a 25 sqm living room opening onto a 6 sqm south-west facing balcony, two bedrooms (12 and 9 sqm), a functional enclosed kitchen, and a bathroom with bathtub.
-Co-ownership charges amounted to 180 euros per month, including collective heating.
+After nine viewings over five weeks, the chosen flat was on rue de Silly: a 3-room of 62 sqm on the fourth floor with lift, in a well-kept 1970s building.
+It had a 25 sqm living room opening onto a 6 sqm south-west balcony, two bedrooms of 12 and 9 sqm, a practical enclosed kitchen and a bathroom with a tub.
+Co-ownership charges were 180 euros a month, collective heating included.

-The DPE rated the property as C, a good result for this generation of buildings.
-The facade renovation, completed two years earlier, eliminated any risk of significant levy in the short term.
+The DPE rated it C, good for this generation of buildings.
+The facade renovation, completed two years earlier, removed any risk of a large levy in the short term.

 The negotiation

 The asking price was 579,000 euros, i.e. 9,339 euros/sqm.
-Our property hunter analyzed comparable sales in the residence and neighboring buildings over the last 12 months.
-DVF transactions showed a median price of 8,700 euros/sqm for similar 3-bedroom flats in the neighborhood.
+Our property hunter analysed comparable sales in the residence and neighbouring buildings over the last 12 months.
+DVF transactions showed a median price of 8,700 euros/sqm for similar 3-room flats in the neighbourhood.

-The initial offer, set at 540,000 euros, was based on this data and on the cost of a kitchen refresh (estimated at 8,000 euros).
+The opening offer of 540,000 euros rested on this data and on the cost of refreshing the kitchen, estimated at 8,000 euros.
 After two counter-proposals, the seller accepted 549,000 euros.
-The 30,000 euros saving amply covered the kitchen renovation costs and the property hunter’s fees.
+The 30,000-euro saving comfortably covered the kitchen works and the property hunter’s fees.

 What this mission illustrates